aaaven/IND211/towards_relationality/deck.md

 note:

 So to conclude — the main message of the paper is that interactive art can be understood as a relational practice rather than simply a technological one.
-By highlighting sociocultural embodiment, it recognize that participants bring their histories, habits, cultures, and relationships into the artwork.
+By highlighting sociocultural embodiment, it recognize that participants bring interpersonal relationships into the artwork.

-So interactive artworks are no longer just interfaces that respond to individual inputs.
+This way, interactive artworks are no longer interfaces responding to individual inputs.
 They are relational mediators that stage relational experience.
-This gives us a richer and more accurate way of understanding what contemporary interactive artworks are actually doing.
+This gives us a richer and more dynamic way of understanding what contemporary interactive artworks may head to.

 ---